 Minato Mirai 21

-With all these attractions in mind, it is understandable why Yokohama residents feel little need to travel across the Kanagawa River to Tokyo.
-Every convenience of a world-class city — the culture, the shopping, the services, the recreation — exists right here in their own back yard. or to tour the
+With all these attractions in mind, it is understandable why Yokohama residents feel little need to travel across the Tama River to Tokyo.
+Every convenience of a world-class city — the culture, the shopping, the services, the recreation — exists right here in their own back yard.

 Yokohama has been open to the outside influences of foreigners for longer than any other Japanese city and this shows in the variety of restaurants you can find here.
 In addition to all types and grades of Japanese cuisine, you can find Chinese, Thai, French, Italian, German, American, Mexican and many more sumptuous varieties besides.